About XDI

 At XDI, we believe that data needs to be in the hands of those who will use it to drive change, including citizens and civil society organisations.
 We release information publicly to generate debate and increase understanding.

-2024 XDI Gross Domestic Climate Risk Report
+2024 XDI Asia-Pacific Real Estate Investment Trust Physical Climate Risk Report

 PUBLIC DATA RELEASE